Job - Why Things Go Wrong

 The first part of that attack is not described in any detail at all but it mirrors what happened in Genesis 3, where Adam and Eve somehow found themselves in one particular part of the Garden that was best avoided.
 How did they find themselves next to the tree that was forbidden to eat from?

-TEMPT/TEMPTATION: a thought with evil intent that is applied to our mind/thoughts from an external source in such a way as to make it seem like a logical, natural thought that originated in our own consciousness or wisdom.
 God is not the source, the enemy are, where the word 'enemy' applies to the devil and the fallen angels with him, described in Ephesians 6 as "the spirit forces of wickedness in the Heavenly realm."
 See also James 1:13-14.
 Ephesians 6:14 also points out that 'the enemy' are not human in any way.

 Temptation can be very subtle: a distraction, a seeming emergency or something that we suddenly remember that needs to be done, but could actually be better done at a different time.

-Temptation can be something we do habitually without even thinking about it: an extra snack we don't need, but our body seems to crave; an extra few minutes watching something online when we should be getting ready for bed; going to bed later and later until we sleep in the daytime and are awake all night.
+Temptation can be something we do habitually without even thinking about it: an extra snack we don't need, but our body seems to crave; an extra few minutes watching something online when we should be getting ready for bed; going to bed later and later until we sleep in the daytime and are awake at night.

 As we resist the force of gravity by exercising - running, walking, jumping, cycling, climbing - our physical muscles become stronger and we become healthier, more capable, more likely to resist sickness and even injury (providing our exercise is safe).

 As we resist the pull of temptation our emotional and spiritual 'muscles' become stronger.
 Actually resisting, let's say, the temptation to skip a training session will make us physically stronger as well.
 For a man, not admiring or spending any time even glancing at an attractive female body reduces the chance that he will go a step further and find her emotionally or lustfully attractive in his thoughts.
-Even that thought, according to Jesus, is the same as comitting adultery - there might be no obvious penalty now but there will, most definitely, be one on Judgment Day.
+Even that thought, according to Jesus, is the same as committing adultery - there might be no obvious penalty now but there will, most definitely, be one on Judgment Day.

 "And if your eye causes you to sin, tear it out.
 It is better for you to enter the kingdom of God with one eye than with two eyes to be thrown into hell, where their worm does not die and the fire is not quenched."
 Mark 9:47-48.
 (ESV)